GroellerKarim/gitstat/README.md

 ```

 ### Native Executable Build (Recommended)
-Requires GraalVM 23.1.1 or later installed.
+Requires Java 21 or GraalVM 21 for native builds.
+Native builds are the recommended and faster way.
 ```bash
 mvn -Pnative clean package
 ```